-Highlights: Copan Ruins.
+Highlights: Copán Ruins.

-Most of how group was ‘Ruined’ out or wanted to go without a guide so that left Roman, Rita and. myself.
+Most of the tour group decided that they had seen enough Ruins so onlyRoman, Rita and myself signed up for the guided tour.
 Our guide was Marvin (the Martian as he added).
 Marvin turned out to be an excellent guide being well briefed on not just Mayan history but also other great empires like the Aztecs, Incas, Greeks and Romans.

 For example Marvin taught us how the Mayan mathematics used three basic symbols to represent numbers and that 20 (total of fingers and toes) was the key multiplier and then compared this to other systems.
 I now have a much better understanding of why Mayans were so accurate with their astrological calculations.

 The Copán site is the largest Mayan site in Honduras that is easily accessible, there is one larger site but it takes 7 days by mule to travel to.
 Archaeologists have been restoring the Copán site for over 100 years now and there is still much work to be done.
 There have found that the last major structures were build over earlier ones and the earlier ones had mummies, the earliest recorded mummies in the world.